Tobacco smoke enema

 The tobacco smoke enema, an insufflation of tobacco smoke into the rectum by enema, was a medical treatment employed by European physicians for a range of ailments.

 Tobacco was recognised as a medicine soon after it was first imported from the New World, and tobacco smoke was used by Western medical practitioners as a tool against cold and drowsiness, but applying it by enema was a technique learned from the North American indigenous peoples.
 The procedure was used to treat gut pain, and in attempts to resuscitate victims of near drowning.
 Liquid tobacco enemas were often given to ease the symptoms of a hernia.

-During the early 19th century the practice fell into decline, when it was discovered that the principal active agent in tobacco smoke, nicotine, is poisonous.
+During the early 19th century the practice became obsolete due to poor efficacy and risk of nicotine poisoning.